-You must provide Registry and the Admissions team with a scanned copy of your passport and immigration permission (Student Route Visa BRP and decision letter) by uploading to MySIA or another relevant online portal before you arrive at Sotheby's Institute of Art.
+You must provide the Admissions team with a scanned copy of your passport and immigration permission (Student Route Visa BRP and decision letter) by uploading to MySIA or another relevant online portal before you arrive at Sotheby's Institute of Art.

-Inform Sotheby's Institute of Art of any changes to these documents, e.g. if you obtain a new passport, get a new Biometric Residence Permit (BRP) or if you change your immigration status.
+Make sure you inform Sotheby's Institute of Art of any changes to these documents, e.g. if you obtain a new passport, get a new Biometric Residence Permit (BRP) or if you change your immigration status.

-Leave the UK within 60 days of Sotheby's Institute of Art making a report to UKVI or the date detailed on the curtailment letter you receive from UKVI if your Student Route Visa sponsorship is withdrawn by Sotheby's Institute of Art in the event that you take an authorised leave of absence, accept an early award, defer, withdraw from your course or retake exams and you will not be attending during the year.
+You'll have to leave the UK within 60 days of Sotheby's Institute of Art making a report to UKVI or the date detailed on the curtailment letter you receive from UKVI if your Student Route Visa sponsorship is withdrawn by Sotheby's Institute of Art in the event that you take an authorised leave of absence, accept an early award, defer, withdraw from your course or retake exams and you will not be attending during the year.